Chandramauli-Arm64/nvim-config/README.md

 # nvim-config

-My simple neovim configuration for termux(android).
+My simple neovim configuration for termux(android) based on **Lazy.vim** with a dark theme, some plugins, and workflow tweaks for ANDROID.

 **Device Info**:
 - REALME P1 5G